 Implement the use of detailed purchase orders with a thorough scope of works for every part of your project and make sure when you receive an invoice that the following four questions are fulfilled:

-The ideal outcome is you nailing your estimates and everything runs smoothly, however we are in the building industry and there are so many moving parts, so it can be difficult.
-A good estimating program like Buildsoft is a great start and feeds into the SEE Accelerator easily.
+The ideal outcome is you nailing your estimates and everything runs smoothly, however we are in the building industry and there are so many moving parts, so it can be difficult – A good estimating program like Buildsoft is a great start.
 The secondary goal is to at least know where you may be losing margin so you can look for ways to fix it immediately or for future projects.